MagaluCloud/magalu/mgc/cli/docs/kubernetes/cluster/create.md

     --version string                The Kubernetes version for the cluster, specified in the standard "vX.Y.Z" format.
                                     If no version is provided, the latest available version will be used by default.

-    --zone string                   [Deprecated] This parameter is deprecated and its use won't create a cluster at requested zone.
+    --zone string                   This parameter is deprecated and its use won't create a cluster at requested zone.
                                     Identifier of the zone where the Kubernetes cluster will be located.
+                                     (deprecated)
 ```

 ## Global Flags: